 The law of Priorities: Leaders understand that activity is not necessarily accomplished

 The Law of Sacrifice.
 A leader must give up going up

 The Law of Buy In: People buy into the leader, then the vision

 Beliefs That Help a Leader Move up To Level 4

-People development is the greatest fulfillment for a leader
+- People development is the greatest fulfilment for a leader

 It is impossible to help others without helping yourself.